Paragard IUD Lawsuit

 - Broken IUD pieces

 - Other adverse effects involve numerous complications and pending recalls

 The significant injuries from the IUD allegedly occur when the device is removed, fracturing upon removal, causing many health concerns.

 According to Cooper Surgical, the removal of Paragard is a non-surgical process.
-Thus, the healthcare provider removes the device in a routine visit from the women’s body in a few minutes.
+Thus, the healthcare provider removes the device during a routine visit from the women’s body in a few minutes.

 During Paragard removal, the device's arms should fold up per the company's information.
-However, the ParaGard lawsuits claim a ParaGard IUD break during removal, resulting in broken pieces, such as the arms of the intrauterine coil remaining inside the victims' bodies.
+However, the Paragard lawsuits claim flexible plastic device breakage during removal, resulting in broken pieces, such as the arms of the intrauterine coil remain inside the victims' bodies.